 - Bacopa (good for shade)

 A well designed hanging basket will provide a pretty focal point for your porch or patio.
-You might also like these patio decor ideas to style your outdoor space.
+You might also like these ideas for decorating with houseplants.